Lattices in $\mathbb F_q[[T]]^d$ and spiral shifting operators: Gr obner bases

 For any nonzero element $f=\sum_{\delta\in [d]\times \N} c_{\delta} \mu_{\delta}$ of $F$, the \textbf{leading term} and the \textbf{leading monomial} of $f$ are defined as

 where $\mu_\delta$ is the lowest monomial such that $c_{\delta}$ is nonzero, which exists due to well-orderedness.
 For a submodule $M$ of $F$, the \textbf{leading submodule} of $M$ is defined as

-We collect some standard facts about the Gr\"obner basis theory, adapted to suit our purpose here; see \cite{becker1990stability} and \cite{hironaka1964resolution}.
+We collect some standard facts about Gr\"obner bases over power series rings (or ``standard bases''), adapted to suit our purpose here; see \cite{becker1990stability} and \cite{hironaka1964resolution}.
 We use the noation $\pairing{f_1,\dots,f_r}$ to denote the $\Fq[[T]]$-submodule generated by $f_1,\dots,f_r$ in $F$.

 \begin{proposition} Let $M$ be a finite-index submodule of $F$.
-Then \begin{enumerate} \item The leading submodule of $M$ can be uniquely expressed as the form
+Then \begin{enumerate} \item The leading submodule of $M$ can be uniquely expressed in the form

 where $n_1,\dots,n_d\geq 0$.
 Moreover, there is an isomorphism of $\Fq$-vector spaces

 \item There is a unique generating set \tuparens{called the \textbf{reduced Gr\"obner basis} for $M$}

 for $M$ such that for every $i\in [d]$, we have \begin{enumerate} \item $\LT(f_i)=T^{n_i}u_i$. \item Every nonleading term of $f_i$ is not divisible by $\LT(f_j)$ for any $j\in [d]$. \end{enumerate}